ZhengguoTan/conf_ismrm23/README.md

 # conf_ismrm23

-The repository hosts the presentation in ismrm 2023
+The repository hosts the presentation in ISMRM 2023